 We will place your child based on age, grade, gender, length of stay and if they are new or returning.
 We strive to create groups where children will meet new friends within a similarly aged/ coed group.

-The Camp Director has hired a team of seasoned and enthusiastic staff who are committed to your child’s growth.
-They are excellent role models, chosen for their ability to create a fun, safe, and diverse community for your children.
-All staff will be hired on the basis of a thorough background check, with 3 written references.
-Staff is required to participate in a week long staff training program.
+At Wheeler Summer, we pride ourselves in hiring experienced, knowledgeable and enthusiastic staff who are prepared to create a fun, safe and memorable summer camp experience for your child.
+Our staff is made up of a variety of individuals who are professionals in education, childcare or are working towards degrees in these fields.
+All staff is CPR certified and are required to participate in a week long staff training program.
 We operate under the regulations set forth by the Massachusetts Department of Health and are licensed by the Seekonk Board of Health.